Today we’ll work on the essential pillars of your business.

 How are you doing this week?
 I hope you’re having a great time learning and working on building your business!

-Now that you did your work of the last posts, did your market research and choose the name of your business, it’s time to create the basic structure of your business.
+Now that you did your work on the last posts, did your market research, and chose the name of your business, it’s time to create the basic structure of your business.

 You want to have everything set up correctly so when you start taking clients, receiving payments and when tax time comes down the road, you have everything in place and can enjoy each step of the way instead of scrambling to get them done.

-Thinking through and implementing every part of your business in a professional way will make you feel and look (you guessed it!), professional.
+Thinking through and implementing every part of your business professionally will make you feel and look (you guessed it!) professional.

 Legal, Finances & Logistics

-Since I’m not a CPA or a lawyer (in the US), it’s essential that you consult a professional to clarify all these points for you and explain the outcomes of your choices.
+Since I’m not a CPA or a lawyer (in the US), you must consult a professional to clarify all these points and explain the outcomes of your choices.

-The business structure you select will have an impact on your taxes, for example, so it’s essential that you understand them beforehand.
+For example, the business structure you select will impact your taxes, so you must understand them beforehand.

 1. Legal Structure